HL7/smart-app-launch/spec/conformance/index.md

 ### Core Capabilities

-To promote interoperability, the following SMART on FHIR’s *Core Capabilities* have been defined by category:
+To promote interoperability, the following SMART on FHIR *Core Capabilities* have been defined:

-- launch-ehr
-- launch-standalone
-- client-public
-- client-confidential-symmetric
-- sso-openid-connect
-- context-banner
-- context-style
-- context-ehr-patient
-- context-ehr-encounter
-- context-standalone-patient
-- context-standalone-encounter
-- permission-offline
-- permission-patient
-- permission-user

 #### Launch Modes